cresset-template/cresset/README.md

 UID=1000
 GRP=GROUPNAME
 USR=USERNAME
 PROJECT=train-username             # `PROJECT` must be in lowercase.
 SERVICE=train
 COMMAND=/bin/zsh                   # Command to execute on starting the container.
-IMAGE_NAME=cresset:train-USERNAME
+IMAGE_NAME=cresset:train-username  # `IMAGE_NAME` is also converted to lowercase.
 PROJECT_ROOT=/opt/project

 # [[Optional]]: Fill in these configurations manually if the defaults do not suffice.

 # NVIDIA GPU Compute Capability (CCA) values may be found at https://developer.nvidia.com/cuda-gpus
 CCA=8.6              # Compute capability.
 CCA=8.6 for RTX3090.
 # CCA='8.6+PTX'      # The '+PTX' enables forward compatibility.
 Multi-architecture builds can also be specified.
 # CCA='7.5 8.6+PTX'  # Visit the documentation for details. https://pytorch.org/docs/stable/cpp_extension.html

 # Used only if building PyTorch from source (`BUILD_MODE=include`).
 # The `*_TAG` variables are used only if `BUILD_MODE=include`.
 No effect otherwise.